Ballad980/HackBio-Biocoding-Internship/README.md

 # STAGE ONE TASK
 For this task, I wrote custom functions to carry out multiple operations including translating DNA to protein, calculating hamming distance, simulating a population growth curve and calculating time to reach 80 percent carrying capacity.
 All codes can e found in the stage one folder.

+# STAGE TWO TASK
+For this stage, I created various visualizations including plots showing growth curve of bacteria replicates, Volcano plot showing gene mutation in cancer, bar and pie plots showing amino acids responsible for protein structure and function.
+Laced into this was data wrangling and transformation.